“Name?” the man sitting across from my asked.

 Again, the sarcastic tone.
-I didn’t understand why he was patronising me.
+I didn’t understand why he was patronizing me.

 The expression on the man’s face seemed to change for the first time.
 He still looked ‘into’ me, but now he didn’t like what he saw.
-He was done humouring me now.
+He was done humoring me now.

 The statement seemed to hang there, unfinished.
 Was he waiting for me to add something?

-I smiled again, hoping to diffuse the tension that was quickly rising in the atmosphere.
+“Really?
+Impressive, isn’t it?”
+I replied, and smiled again, hoping to diffuse the tension that was quickly rising in the atmosphere.

-“For the record, I am showing Mr. Stroud the photos we took at his recording studio” the man spoke into a tape recorder, just like mine.
+“You were certainly busy,” the man replied through gritted teeth, directly to me, before turning to speak into a tape recorder.
+“For the record, I am showing Mr. Stroud the photos we took at his recording studio.”
+His tape recorder was just like mine.

-The photos were falling faster on to the table now, as thought the man didn’t want to even touch them in case he was somehow tainted by them.
-Photos of bloodied bodies, people of all ages, brutalised beyond recognition.
+The photos were falling faster on to the table now, as though the man didn’t want to even touch them in case he was somehow tainted by them.
+Photos of bloodied bodies, people of all ages, brutalized beyond recognition.